Human Factors Application in Aviation

 What is Human Factors?

-Human Factors aims to understand people’s limitations and capabilities and how they influence a person’s actions and behaviours.
+Human Factors (HF) is a multi-disciplinary science that aims to understand the way that people’s characteristics, capabilities and limitations work within a socio-technical system.
+HF research looks at a range of situations such as the design of equipment and tasks, training and selection.
 This knowledge needs to be applied to the aviation environment, which is dynamic and constantly changing.
 Understanding how people actually perform under operational circumstances enables the development of systems and procedures that support people to contribute to aviation safety.

-This course provides delegates with an overview of Human Factors and how to manage them.
-It will explore the basic principles and, in line with ICAO Human performance principles, and delegates will learn how the limitations affect human performance in an operational environment.
+This course provides delegates with a viewpoint on HF issues from a system perspective and how to practically seek to optimise the work of the people within the system.
+It will explore principles of human performance in line with the ICAO Human performance principles.
+Delegates will learn how people’s capabilities and limitations interact within the system to affect their performance in an operational environment.
 It will translate this knowledge into practical applications that can be used within the delegate’s professional environments to support optimum human performance.

 This training course will include the following topics: